 • Google Page Insight

 My favorite tool is the GTMetrix as it shows the most comprehensive reporting for your website.
-Pingdom Website Speed Test is also a fairly close competitor, but misses out on some strong metrics.
+Pingdom Website Speed Test is also a fairly close competitor but misses out on some strong metrics.
 Google Page Insight is the most important tool, but getting a perfect result on it is next to impossible.
-Plus, it doesn’t show a detailed report of the issues in your site.
+Plus, it doesn’t show a detailed report of the issues on your site.

-In my experience, this is one of the biggest factor that can affect the speed of the site.
+In my experience, this is one of the biggest factors that can affect the speed of the site.
 Some themes are so complex that they naturally take a lot of time to load.

-Performing these changes could require you to know programming.
+Performing these changes could require you to know to program.
 You would also have to install several plugins to fix the issues.
 For example Cache plugins such as “WP Fastest Cache” can help you minify the codes and help you leverage browser caching.

 The good news is that all of this could be resolved if your theme is already well made.
-My theme came with all of these issues already taken care off.
+My theme came with all of these issues already taken care of.

 When getting a new theme, ask the developer if it covers all of the mentioned pointers.

 The only way to improve this metric is to move to a better host.
-Better host in this case is almost always more expensive.
+A better host in this case is almost always more expensive.
 You will need to consider dedicated hosting or VPS hosting to reduce the server response times.

 There is another type of hosting and this is the one that I use, it is called managed hosting.
 I personally USE WPEngine’s managed hosting service.
 Although it is expensive, it delivers what it promises – a faster site speed.

-There are two types of compressions: loseless and lossy.
+There are two types of compressions: lossless and lossy.
 For a website, you need to perform lossy compression because every kilobyte saved means your site speed has improved.

-For example if someone want to access my website which is hosted in U.S from Malaysia, then they0 would originally have to connect all the way to the U.S server.
+someone wants to access my website is hosted in the U.S from Malaysia then they would originally have to connect all the way to the U.S server.

 With a CDN, I could have an image of my website in Singapore.
 Therefore, the guy in Malaysia would only have to connect to the geographically closer server which is in Singapore.

-CDN are a bit expensive; however, they should not be overlooked if you are serious about improving the site speed.
+CDN is a bit expensive; however, they should not be overlooked if you are serious about improving the site speed.